S’pore muay thai fighter Winnia Leow’s confidence boosted by strong finish in 2025

 AI generated

-SINGAPORE – Disappointment can be a powerful motivator and in the case of Singaporean muay thai fighter Winnia Leow, it served to propel her to a three-match winning streak and top of the world rankings.
+SINGAPORE – Disappointment can be a powerful motivator.
+In the case of Singaporean muay thai fighter Winnia Leow, it served to propel her to a three-match winning streak and top of the world rankings.

 Just eight months ago, the 26-year-old was gutted after falling short in her quest for the International Sport Kickboxing Association (ISKA) flyweight world title.

-While the manner of her 3-2 loss to defending champion Kim Townsend in April was tough to take, as she matched her Australian opponent in the early rounds of the bout, it reinforced the belief that she could compete against the world’s best.
+While the manner of her 3-2 loss to defending champion Kim Townsend in April was tough to take, she matched her Australian opponent in the early rounds and reinforced the belief that she could compete against the world’s best.

 “The flip side is actually my team was very upset, not because I was not good, but because it was so close I could have won.